LSLeary/haskell-overlays/README.md

 The core of both approaches is the idea of manually doing for `haskellPackages` what the overlay system does for top-level packages.

 ## As Sub-Overlays
-_Example hoverlay upgrading xmonad to use more recent source from git_
+_example hoverlay upgrading xmonad to use more recent source from git_
 ```nix
 # sub-level/overlays/haskell/xmonad-hoverlay.nix
 self: super: hself: hsuper: {